KorfLab/spitfire/README.md

 	du -h -d 1 /share/korflab/project

-## Workarounds for Dropped $HOME ##
+## $HOME away from $HOME ##

 The authentication system may drop the connection to your home directory after a long time.
-This means the programs that are running for hours will suddenly lose their connection to your `$HOME`.
+This means the programs that are running for hours will suddenly lose their connection to your `$HOME` directory.
 This could very well break whatever you're trying to do.
 Fortunately, `/share/korflab` does not have this problems.
-So the workaround is to reset your `$HOME` to `/share/korflab/home/your_name` and then place all of your configurations in there.
+So the workaround is to reset your `$HOME` to `/share/korflab/home/$USER` and then place all of your configurations in there.
 Hopefully the sysadmins fix this someday.

+Are you using Conda?
+The answer should be _yes_.
+Is the Conda directory in your home directory?
+The answer should be _no_.
+Reset your $HOME to `/share/korflab/home/$USER` and do **all** of your work from there.

 ## Super-advanced shit for I/O intensive tasks ##